MorsGames/BananaModManager/LegalMods.md

-# List of Speedrun Legal Mods
+# List of Speedrun Legal Mods (Gamebanana Links may or may not be updated!)

 - Graphical Tweaks: https://gamebanana.com/mods/327537
 - No Helper Prompt (Only legal for the purpose of IL submissions, use with caution): https://gamebanana.com/mods/327404